 Investigation of individual unfitted runs under H1 (condom use reconstruction) for Belgaum and Mysore also shows that the accepted model fits exhibit a wide range of behaviours.
 The majority of unfitted runs (80% For Belgaum under H0/H1, 69% for Mysore under H0/H1; 67.2% for Mysore under H2) increase rapidly, and have plateaued by 1990.
 Those runs which rise more quickly plateau at higher prevalences.
 Those which take off slowly may continue increasing until after 2000.
 A small fraction of runs have prevalence <1% in FSWs (3% for Belgaum under H0/H1, 9% for Mysore under H0/H1 and H2), while the majority of unfitted runs (84% for Belgaum under H1; 74% for Mysore under H0/H1 and H2) have prevalences > 50% in FSWs.
 By 2004, all epidemics under hypothesis H1 are decreasing.
 18% of all (unfitted) runs in Belgaum predict HIV prevalence >80% in FSWs at IBBA round 2 (2008), while 7% of all runs predict <10%.
 In Mysore, 8% of all runs predict prevalence to be >80% in 2008, while 13% predict prevalence < 10%.

+Looking at stratified prevalence in FSWs, it is possible for FSW HIV prevalence to reach 100% in certain groups after 2000, especially in FSWs who have been in sex work for longer and in groups who have large numbers of clients such as brothel-based FSWs.
+In Mysore prevalence saturates in the longest duration brothel-based FSWs who do not use condoms.
+In Belgaum prevalence saturates in brothel and public place-based FSWs who have been in sex work for ten or more years and who do not always use condoms with occasional clients.
+In reality, as well as in the model, these groups are extremely small, and the empirical IBBA data available shows that new FSWs have lower HIV prevalences than old FSWs, while brothel-based FSWs typically have high prevalence.
+Thus this model saturation is relatively consistent with data, and because of the small size of the group in the model it will have only a small effect on the overall FSW prevalence.

 Supplementary material 4 – Figure 1: Comparison of HSV-2 and syphilis prevalence model estimates with data.
 Graph shows FSW prevalence data at the time of rounds 1 and 2 of the FSW IBBA, and prevalence in clients at the time of the client IBBA.
 Round 2 HSV-2/syphilis data was not used in fitting or model validation.
 For the model results, median (middle line inside boxes), 25/75 percentiles (limits of boxes), and 2.5/97.5 (error bars) are shown.
 For IBBA data, 95% confidence intervals are shown.